cucumber/docs/content/docs/cucumber/cucumber-expressions.md

     I have 42 cucumbers in my belly

-In Regular Expressions, parenthesis means capture group, but in Cucumber Expressions it means *optional text*.
+In Regular Expressions, parentheses indicate a capture group, but in Cucumber Expressions they mean *optional text*.

 # Alternative text